 8) have some basic knowledge of natural language processing

-9) have some basic knowledge of machine learning
+9) have some basic knowledge of deep learning

 10) be willing to interact with the rest of the Sentic Team